ts-23/qanTommy/README.md

 - Card component is very opinioted.
 In a well-designed design system, it would be more agnostic, and use compound components technique.
 Example: (https://ui.shadcn.com/docs/components/card).
 - I have a presentation with diagrams to go deep dive into my own scalable and flexible FE architecture, if given the oppurtunity.
 - Git commit history was kept reasonably clean, but in production it would be squashed to represent 1 commit per feature for most scenarios, with exceptions.
+- Most things can be done much more modular from FE to BE.
+Ideally, FE architecture and infrastructure should already be at a very high quality before building features as it makes everything much easier.

 ## Installation

-- Recommended to use WSL in running in Windows to avoid potential file permission issues. (https://learn.microsoft.com/en-us/windows/wsl/install).
+- Recommended to use WSL if running in Windows to avoid potential file permission issues. (https://learn.microsoft.com/en-us/windows/wsl/install).
 - Intall PNPM as the monorepo requires workspaces (https://pnpm.io/installation#on-posix-systems).
 - Safer to install PNPM version 9.15.4 as version 10 only came out recently with potential issues:
 ```sh